 As detailed in the Fourth Report, interest in the Building alone had been underwhelming and we attributed much of that lack of serious interest to the uncertainties caused by the Land Lease.
 It was and is our view that a joint sale of the Land and the Building should be in the best interests of all stakeholders.
 We think that the Formalized Sharing Formula Agreement, providing as it does for a joint sale of the Land and the Building, is a reasonable balance between these interests.
 It has been agreed to by the two key stakeholders, the City and the Bank.
-We are therefore seeking an order approving the Formalized Sharing Formula Agreement and authorizing the Receiver entering into it so that we can proceed and attempt to market the Land with the Building.
+We are therefore seeking an order approving the Formalized Sharing Formula Agreement and Page 10 Fifth Report to the Court August 11, 2014 authorizing the Receiver entering into it so that we can proceed and attempt to market the Land with the Building.